Connecting Scotland’s Sounds knowledge exchange events 2016-2017

 Friday 17 & Saturday 18 November, National Library of Scotland, Edinburgh

 You are warmly invited to the 2017 British & Irish Sound Archives (BISA) annual conference, which will be co-hosted by the National Library of Scotland and the School of Scottish Studies Archives, University of Edinburgh.
 BISA formed in 2006 as a forum to celebrate and share knowledge on the care and promotion of sound collections throughout the British Isles.
 The annual conference is a great opportunity for anyone passionate about sound heritage to share knowledge, enthusiasm, special interests and experience.
 Mark your diaries to join archivists, collectors and others interested in the long-term care of sound to discuss the challenges and wonders of archiving sound recordings.
-Registration will open in September.
+Registration is open at http://www.bisa-web.org/next-event

 6 June 2017, Dundee – All Ears: telling stories with sound